-‘Double Shot At Love’ Star Derynn Paige Flashes Ample Underboob In Revealing Pink Bikini
+'Double Shot At Love' Star Derynn Paige Flashes Ample Underboob In Revealing Pink Bikini

 "Darn sunglasses blocking that beautiful face," a fourth fan said.

-The comment section also filled up with a plethora of complimentary emoji which included red hearts, heart-eyed smiley faces, and crowns as fans hailed Derynn as a “queen.”
+The comment section also filled up with a plethora of complimentary emoji, which included red hearts, heart-eyed smiley faces, and crowns as fans hailed Derynn as a "queen."

 The hot pink swimsuit from Derynn matched the one she wore earlier this week.
-The bathing suits appear to be the exact same style but only differ in color.
-On January 6 the 27-year-old wore the same ensemble in black as she knelt down on a blanket.
+The bathing suits appear to be the exact same style but different colors.
+On January 6, the 27-year-old wore the same ensemble in black as she knelt down on a blanket.
 The pic, which can be seen here, featured Derynn crouched down with the surf just behind her as she played with the camera by sticking her tongue out.